indiebase/indiebase/README.md

 ## Discussion Etiquette

-In order to keep the conversation clear and transparent, please limit discussion to English and keep things on topic with the issue.
+In order to keep the conversation clear and transparent, please limit the discussion to English and keep things on topic with the issue.
 Non-compliant issues may be closed directly.
 Be considerate to others and try to be courteous and professional at all times.

 ## Credits